-Texas Frontier Western Heritage Trails is a 1.1 mile lightly trafficked loop trail located near Mineral Wells, TX that features beautiful wild flowers and is rated as moderate.
+Texas Frontier Western Heritage Trails is a 1.1 mile lightly trafficked loop trail located near Mineral Wells, Texas that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 The trail grand opening is April 16, 2016 and commemorates the 150th anniversary of the Goodnight Loving Cattle Trail.
 The historic walking trail has many signs along the route that commenorate the cattle drives of 1860's, primarily the Goodnight Loving Trail which had its beginnings here.
 Other pioneer families and stories of the settlement of Palo Pinto County and Mineral Wells Crazy Water are also on display.